trettifjerde/gatsby34/src/projects/cookbook-next.md

 Images users attach to their recipe forms are uploaded to [imgbb](https://imgbb.com/) image hosting when the recipe is added to the database.

-Ingredients of any given recipe can be added to user's grocery list **in just one click**.
+Ingredients of any given recipe can be added to the user's grocery list **in just one click**.
 Items with the same name and measure units **add up automatically**.